RadoslavTsvetanov/custom-express/README.md

 This will prevent the ip property from being call multiple time by applying deduplication using an unique name.

-Once name is provided, the instance will become a singleton.
-Allowing Elysia to apply plugin deduplication.

 Allowing us to reuse the same instance multiple time without performance penalty.